-BEVERAGES Product Title of Standards or Code of Practice Standard code Price Carbonated Beverages - Specification CRS 53: 2018 USD 58.31

-Within the CARICOM Community, the carbonated beverage industry is one of the largest segments of the local food processing sector.
-Its products are among those likely to be extensively traded within the region.
-This standard has been developed to ensure safety and uniformity in the quality of these products.
-The quality of a carbonated beverage depends on the quality of the various ingredients that go into its manufacture - water, acidulants, sweetening agents, flavours, colours and carbon dioxide being the most important ones.

-The hygienic condition of the units producing carbonated beverages also requires vigilant control to safeguard the public health.
-These standard details requirements for the various ingredients as well as the end product.
-The minimum hygienic conditions, which need to be maintained in a carbonated beverage establishment, have also been stipulated.

-This standard prescribes the compositional, safety, packaging, labelling, quality and testing requirements for carbonated beverages; with a view of harmonizing and facilitating fair intra and extra regional trade.

-The standard does not include the following: waters (including mineral waters), fruit drinks, cereal based beverages, herbal beverages, energy drinks or juices.

-Product Title of Standards or Code of Practice Standard code Price Water Specification for Packaged Water CRS 1: 2010 USD 41.82 certain minerals.
-Purified waters from other sources are also entering the trade and it is now desirable to set guidelines for the production and promotion of such products.
+BEVERAGES Product Title of Standards or Code of Practice Standard code Price Carbonated Beverages - Specification CRS 53: 2018 USD 58.31 products are among the quality of these - water, acidulants, The hygienic condit details requirements carbonated beverag This standard preso of harmonizing and M Community, the carbonated beverage industry is one of the largest segments those likely to be extensively traded within the region.
+This standard has been products.
+The quality of a carbonated beverage depends on the quality of the va- sweetening agents, flavours, colours and carbon dioxide being the most import on of the units producing carbonated beverages also requires vigilant control to a for the various ingredients as well as the end product.
+The minimum hygienic of e establishment, have also been stipulated. ribes the compositional, safety, packaging, labelling, quality and testing require facilitating fair intra and extra regional trade. not include the following: waters (including mineral waters), fruit drinks, cereal b developed to ensure arious ingredients that ant ones. safeguard the public conditions, which nee ments for carbonated e safety and uniformity in at go into its manufacture c health.
+These standard ed to be maintained in a d beverages; with a view Product Title of Standards or Code of Practice Standard code Price • Title of Standards or Code of Practice Specification for Packaged Water Standard code CRS 1: 2010 Price USD 41.82

-This standard has been prepared to set levels of quality and safety for packaged water (natural mineral water, spring water and purified water) produced and traded in CARICOM Member States.

-In several CARICOM Member States, water from springs or other natural sources is packaged and sold.
-There are many underground reservoirs which have not been exposed to any pollution and can be exploited to satisfy a growing demand for natural pure water or water containing

-This regional standard specifies requirements for the purity, treatment, bacteriological acceptability, packaging and labelling of all waters that are pre-packaged for sale and used as beverages or in foods.